-IMPORTANT.
-The state funding mechanism provides funding for infrastructure costs only.
-The local board must still come to agreement on funding of additional costs, which must be documented in the funding agreement.
-While required one-stop partners must pay their share of additional costs relating to the operation of the one-stop delivery system, failure to reach consensus on funding of additional costs does not trigger the state funding mechanism.
+- The state funding mechanism provides funding for infrastructure costs only.
+The local board must still come to agreement with one-stop partners on funding of additional costs, which must be documented in the funding agreement.
+While required one-stop partners must pay their proportionate share of additional costs relating to the operation of the one-stop delivery center, failure to reach consensus on funding of additional costs does not trigger use of the state funding mechanism. - The state funding mechanism does not apply to additional one-stop partners and cannot be triggered by an additional partner's disagreement with the terms of the funding agreement or their refusal to sign a funding agreement.